cugos/qgisworkshop_org/INSTALL_README.txt

  Add a new shared folder definition by clicking the folder-plus icon in the top right just right of the column "Access"

- In the "Folder Path" drop down click "Other' and navigate to /mnt/ directory.
-Select /mnt/ and click "Open"
+ In the "Folder Path" drop down click "Other" and navigate to "C:\\" directory.
+Select "C:\\" and click "Open"

  Then in the "Folder Name" text box write "vm_shared"